School corporal punishment in the United States: History

-Corporal punishment was widely utilized in U.S. schools during the 19th and 20th centuries as a way to motivate students to perform better academically and maintain objectively good standards of behavior.
+Corporal punishment was widely used in U.S. schools during the 19th and 20th centuries as a way to motivate students to perform better academically and maintain objectively good standards of behavior.
 The practice was generally considered a fair and rational way to discipline school children, particularly given its parallels to the criminal justice system, and teachers in the late 19th century were encouraged to employ corporal punishment over other types of discipline.
-In the English-speaking world, the right of teachers to discipline children is enshrined in the common-law doctrine in loco parentis (Latin for "in the place of parents"), which places a legal responsibility on authority-holders to take on the functions of a parent in some instances.
+In the English-speaking world, the right of teachers to discipline children is enshrined in the common-law doctrine in loco parentis (Latin for "in the place of the parent"), which places a legal responsibility on authority-holders to take on the functions of a parent in some instances.

 Some of the earliest parental opposition to corporal punishment in schools occurred in England in 1899 in the case Gardiner v.
 Bygrave, in which a teacher in London was acquitted after a parent took him to court for assault after he physically punished their son.
 This case set a precedent that schools could discipline children in the way they saw fit, regardless of the wishes of the parent regarding the physical punishment of their child.
 Over the next century, the conception of corporal punishment as a common component of disciplining students in public schools would be challenged in various countries, but opposition to corporal punishment in schools would not make it to the U.S. Supreme Court until 1977.

 Federal law

 In 1977, the question of the legality of corporal punishment in schools was brought to the Supreme Court.
 At this point, only New Jersey (1867), Massachusetts (1971), Hawaii (1973), and Maine (1975) had outlawed physical punishment in public schools, and just New Jersey had also outlawed the practice in private schools.

 The U.S. Supreme Court upheld the legality of corporal punishment in schools in the landmark Ingraham v.
 Wright case.
 The court ruled five to four that the corporal punishment of James Ingraham, who was restrained by his assistant principal and paddled by the principal over twenty times, ultimately requiring medical attention, did not violate the Eighth Amendment, which protects citizens from cruel and unusual punishment.
 They further concluded that corporal punishment did not violate the due process clause of the Fourteenth Amendment, since teachers or administrators administering excessive punishment can face criminal charges.
 This case established a precedent of "reasonable, but not excessive" punishment of students and was criticized by some scholars as "an apparent low point in American teacher-student relations."

 The Ingraham v.
 Wright ruling firmly pushed the decision of whether or not to outlaw corporal punishment in schools squarely onto state legislators.
-A majority of state bans on corporal punishment have occurred in the intervening years since 1977.
+A majority of state bans on corporal punishment have occurred in the intervening years since 1977 with the largest push for abolition taking place between 1985 and 1994.